alessandrofoglia07/LeafGPT-BE/README.md

 # LeafGPT 💬

 LeafGPT is an open source ChatGPT website's original design clone, created with React (frontend) and NodeJS (backend).
-It works the same as ChatGPT, but it's open source and you can host it yourself.
+It works the same as ChatGPT, but it's open source and you can host it yourself with an api key.

-Note that

--   this is not a fork of ChatGPT, it's a complete rewrite from scratch
--   this is powered by GPT-3.5 model by OpenAI
--   you can contribute to this project by opening a pull request or an issue

 ### Important